 I have certainly seen a challenging thing or two in my lifetime, as I'm sure you have, I’m overjoyed to report I survived them all!
 And here I am!
 And here YOU are!
 This is arguably the “MOTHER” of all challenges, but we are in this together - Let’s do this.

-I fear without the following I would aimlessly drift from the couch to the kitchen and back again, in my pajamas and with un-brushed teeth, then make a trip to my bed and then back to the kitchen for chocolate or wine or carbs.
+I fear without a plan I would aimlessly drift from the couch to the kitchen and back again, in my pajamas and with un-brushed teeth, then make a trip to my bed and then back to the kitchen for chocolate or wine or carbs.
 Not helpful!
 On a positive note - we are at an incredible point in history - to have so many streaming options and multiple screens to stream on!
 Remember the days of one TV and three channels?

 This is what I’ve introduced into my life to help.